discord-py-ui/discord-ui/docs/source/index.rst

 Welcome to the discord-ui docs!

-This libary is an extension to `discord.py <https://github.com/Rapptz/discord.py>`__ made for using the ui and interaction features in discord together with python
+This libary is an extension to `discord.py <https://github.com/Rapptz/discord.py>`__  which helps you using ui and interaction features in discord.
 With this libary, you can send message components like Buttons, LinkButtons and SelectMenus, receive data like who pressed the button and who selected which value in a menu, create application-commands like slash-commands, message-commands and user-commands, receive their interaction and